 All of these skills are valued highly by employers and each one can be transferred into the workplace.
 As such, you're already in a very good position so don't underestimate this.

 What career can I do?

 On average 40% of graduate opportunities do not require a specific degree subject.
-If you can demonstrate an interest and an understanding for the career at question, usually through work experience or extra-curricular activities, you'll be on the right track.
-Of course there are some jobs which you won't be able to apply for - specficially those that require a particular degree - Medicine / Veterinary Medicine / Dentistry/ Engineering but it's never too late.
-If you've had an ephihany and you want to save lives and retrain as a doctor, there's nothing to stop you from doing that.
-For now though, we'll take a look at six paths you can follow in the more immediate term.
+If you can demonstrate an interest and an understanding of the career, usually through work experience or extra-curricular activities, you'll be on the right track.
+Of course, there are some jobs which you won't be able to apply for - specifically those that require a particular degree - Medicine/Veterinary Medicine/Dentistry/Engineering but it's never too late.
+If you've had an epiphany and you want to save lives and retrain as a doctor, there's nothing to stop you from doing that.
+For now, though, we'll take a look at six paths you can follow in the more immediate term.

 1. Banking & Finance